uvacw/inca/doc/BREAKING_CHANGES.md

 - The argument has been renamed to `save`, which is clearer and more consistent with the argument that processors take (there, it has always been `save`)
 - `save` is now an argument of the `.get()` method of each scraper, to where it gets passed when supplied to `run` (which happens automatically when a scraper is used in the new way as described above).
-Thus, if you want to scape without saving, just do:
+Thus, if you want to scrape without saving, just do:
 ```python
 data = myinca.rssscrapers.nu(save=False)
 ```
 - We removed the functionality that returned data regardless of the setting of the save-functionality if Elasticsearch is not running on the system.
 If Elasticseach is not running, the user gets a warning upon importing inca, but subsequently needs to make sure that `save=False` is used.
-The reason is that it is preferrable to have an error than to have the user wrongly assume that something is saved when in fact it is not.
+The reason is that it is preferable to have an error than to have the user wrongly assume that something is saved when in fact it is not.